joaocmendonca/fp-ngfw-exporter/README.md

 ## IMPORTANT NOTICE

-This code is simple an import from Forcepoint's fp-ngfw-exporter tool available at https://frcpnt.com/ngfw-sentinel-latest
+This code is simply an import from Forcepoint's `fp-ngfw-exporter` tool available at https://frcpnt.com/ngfw-sentinel-latest

 This code is not mine.